 Dr Katie Beswick

 I joined the University of Exeter as a Lecturer in Drama in September 2015.
-My research is concerned with interrogating representations of people and places, and thinking about how performance practices and other artistic and cultural products (visual art, literature, television, film) shape our experiences of the world.
+My research is concerned with thinking about how performance practices and other artistic and cultural products (visual art, literature, television, film) shape our experiences of the world.
 My work often focuses on the intersections between theatre and structural inequalities, such as race and class.
 I have organized numerous conferences and events exploring housing, art and activism, and am currently editing an issue of the journal Studies in Theatre and Performance on the intersections between these subjects.
 I have also published widely on theatre and council estates in journals including Research in Drama Education, Performance Research and New Theatre Quarterly.
 My monograph Social Housing in Performance: The English Council Estate on and off Stage (Bloomsbury 2019) explores the representation of council etsates in news media, film, televison, music video and theatre practices.

 Other academic publications include a co-edited special issue of the journal Interventions, exploring cultural production in the postcolonial city, and an article for Theatre, Dance and Performance Training exploring notions of industry in outreach actor training programmes.
-My latest project is a study of street culture in London and New York, for which I spend time mooching around the city and interviewing artists and street performers and trying to understand city politics from the perspective of the street.
+My latest project is a study of street culture in London and New York, for which I spend time mooching around interviewing artists and street performers and trying to understand city politics from the perspective of the street.
 I am also writing two books, one on hip hop theatre (Making Hip Hop Theatre Bloomsbury 2022 with Conrad Murray), and another on sex, class and desire (Slags on Stage Routledge 2023).

 ◦ Space and Place

 ◦ Social Housing

 ◦ Applied and Socially Engaged Theatre

 ◦ Sex and Desire